kpister/spam/README.md

   * - [x] Look into Go-lang libraries which will help
   * - [ ] Implement RSA on a branch
     * - [x] Easy way to generate private and public keys
-    * - [ ] Encrypt and decrypt message functions
+    * - [x] Encrypt and decrypt message functions
     * - [ ] Link encryption and decryption to identify for authentication
+      * - [x] Send encrypted messages
+      * - [ ] Receive and decrypt the messages - creating the association
     * Notes: this is to connect the peers we have in our .cfg with the peers that are connecting with us
     * [ ] We will want to consider some policies for openness
       * Accept all
       * Accept people I have in cfg
       * Accept something else
     * [ ] It would be nice to shrink the public private key values.
 There is a lot of documentation on this

 * - [ ] Implement SCP
   * - [ ] Reread SCP paper